fotock/Developing-iOS-8-Apps-with-Swift/Lecture16.md

                             error: NSErrorPointer) -> Bool func isReadableFileAtPath(String) -> Bool
 ```
-  Also has a delegate with lots of “should” methods (to do an operation or proceed after an error)
+  Also has a delegate with lots of "should" methods (to do an operation or proceed after an error)

   And plenty more.
 Check out the documentation.